waengs/bookmatch/README.md

 Hi, welcome to BookMatch!
 BookMatch is a one-stop place for all your reading needs.
 Indulge in our varying selection of books, all thanks to googlebooks API.
-The doccumentation of the API can be accessed through this link : https://developers.google.com/books The Livelink can be accessed through this link : https://waengs.github.io/bookmatch/index.html
+The documentation of the API can be accessed through this link : https://developers.google.com/books The Livelink can be accessed through this link : https://waengs.github.io/bookmatch/index.html

 Creators: